-The Group also faces significant competition in respect of its Hive brand which operates in a highly competitive market with a range of competitors, including technology companies.
-There is no certainty that products produced under the Hive brand will be successful on a customer uptake or feedback level compared to a competitor and the Issuer faces a risk of falling behind the speed of a competitor's technological development.
+The Group also faces significant competition in respect of its Connected Home business, including its Hive brand which operates in a highly competitive market with a range of competitors, including technology companies.
+There is no certainty that products produced under the Hive brand will be successful on a customer uptake or feedback level compared to those produced by competitors and the Issuer faces a risk of falling behind the speed of its competitors' technological development.

-There can be no certainty that the Group will retain or develop a competitive position within the markets in which it operates, either at acceptable levels of profitability or at all.
-Failure to achieve or retain such a competitive position could have a material adverse effect on the business, results of operations and overall financial condition of the Group.
+There can be no certainty that the Group will retain or develop a competitive position within the markets in which it operates, which if not achieved, could have a material adverse effect on its business, results of operations and overall financial condition.